grafana/attic/datasources/atsd/README.md

 # Axibase Time Series Database plugin for Grafana

+Axibase Time Series Database was designed from the ground-up to store and analyze time-series data at scale.
+Unlike traditional databases it comes with pre-integrated Visualization, Rule Engine and more.
+[Learn more about ATSD on axibase.com](http://axibase.com/products/axibase-time-series-database/)

 ## Installation guide

 Copy ```atsd/``` into ```<grafana-2.x.x source directory>/public/app/plugins/datasource/``` directory and restart Grafana server.
 Then proceed as you would normally do with any built-in plugin by adding it through the data source menu.
+Be sure to set URL to the http port of your ATSD installation.
+User and Password should be set to the ATSD user.
 ![Datasource](https://axibase.com/wp-content/uploads/2015/09/18-datasource.png)

 ## Query editor overview

+Example portal built with the ATSD data source:
 ![Overall](https://axibase.com/wp-content/uploads/2015/09/17-overall.png)

 * Clicking the 'Submit' button results in a time series request.
 The 'Cache' button is for dropping the meta-data cache (described below).